LimJongyoon/limjongyoon.github.io/README.md

     <img src="../images/vrfilm.png" alt="VR Films Image" class="portfolio-image">
     <div class="portfolio-text">
         <span class="portfolio-title">Eliminate the Sense of Heterogeneity of VR Devices by Wearing Goggles in a Virtual Environment</span>
-        <span class="portfolio-middle">KT Super VR Contest (2020)<br>
+        <span class="portfolio-middle">VR Movie, KT Super VR Contest (2020)<br>
         Concept Design & Software Development</span><br>
-        <span class="summary">Virtual reality refers to an interface between a computer and a human that creates a specific environment through 3D simulation, allowing users to interact with a simulated world in a spatial and temporal experience.
-In this project, traditional film narratives were adapted into VR films, allowing viewers to explore and interact with the story in a 360-degree environment.
-By wearing goggles in the virtual world, users experience a seamless integration of VR devices, eliminating the sense of disconnect typically felt in virtual environments.
-The project aims to compare and contrast conventional films with VR adaptations, providing insights into effective storytelling techniques in virtual reality.</span> <a href="javascript:void(0);" onclick="toggleText(this)">More</a>
+        <span class="summary">The Glasses is an immersive VR film where the audience interacts with the story in the virtual environment through physical gestures performed in the real world.
+The film revolves around the relationship between two lovers, with users switching between past and present scenes by wearing and removing virtual sunglasses.
+This interaction allows the audience to actively participate in the narrative, rather than just passively watching the film.
+By simulating real-world actions within VR, The Glasses enhances emotional immersion and adds depth to the story.
+This unique experience makes the storytelling of The Glasses even more engaging.</span> <a href="javascript:void(0);" onclick="toggleText(this)">More</a>
     </div>
 </div>